 Step 2: Attend Study Abroad 101 and the Fall Fair

 - Students should also attend the fall Study Abroad Fair, held every October, as well as any additional information sessions or events as appropriate.

 After you’ve learned the basics, it’s time to do some research!
 Utilize our website, our network of Global Ambassadors and attend events and info sessions offered by the office to learn more.
-Students are encouraged to come to drop-in advising, Mon-Fri, from 12-2pm and are welcome to browse materials on offer in the office any time!
 Read about how to choose a program.
 It is really important that you know what to expect in terms of classes, housing, support on site and budgeting.